RYANCOX00/Prog_DA/README.md

 <br>

 2. Should the user decide not to use Anaconda.
-He/ she can install the below the packages by calling the below on their command line:
+You can install the below the packages by calling the below on their command line:

 - pip install pandas
 - pip install matplotlib